GraniteDevices/ArgonServoDriveFirmware/README.md

 This tool converts the generated binary file into .gdf file that may be loaded to Argon drive with Granity software.

 The soucre code of this program is included in this repository at utils/makefirmware.
-Compile it with GCC by running command "make" on the same folder (GCC that compiles C code into target system must be installed to the system).
+Compile it with GCC by running command `make` on the same folder (GCC that compiles C code into target system must be installed to the system).

-TODO: add compiled file for convenience.
+TODO: add compiled makefirmware executable for convenience.

 Compiling firmware
 ------------------

 - Open command prompt and go to project directory where Makefile lies.
-- Run make by entering command: *make* (Compiler outputs lots of stuff)
+- Run make by entering command: `make` (Compiler outputs lots of stuff)
 - When comipation is succeed, something like following text should become as last output lines:

 		text    data     bss     dec     hex filename